|

 [Mar 2015].

-One of the newer trains of the Vitznau-Rigi-Bahn in Staffel.
+One of the Vitznau-Rigi-Bahn trains from 1986 in Staffel.

 Here the Vitznau-Rigi-Bahn meets the Arth-Rigi-Bahn and they run parallel up to Rigi Kulm.